-We study the asymptotic behavior of Betti numbers, twisted torsion and other spectral invariants of sequences of locally symmetric spaces.
+We study the asymptotic behaviour of Betti numbers, twisted torsion and other spectral invariants of sequences of locally symmetric spaces.
 Our main results are uniform versions of the DeGeorge--Wallach Theorem, of a theorem of Delorme and various other limit multiplicity theorems.

-A basic idea is to adopt the notion of Benjamini-Schramm convergence (BS-convergence), originally introduced for sequences of finite graphs of bounded degree, to sequences of Riemannian manifolds, and analyze the possible limits.
-We show that BS-convergence of locally symmetric spaces $\gC\backslash G/K$ implies convergent, in an appropriate sense, of the normalized relative Plancherel measures associated to $L^2 (\gC\backslash G)$.
-This yields convergence of normalized multiplicities of unitary representations, Betti numbers and other spectral invariants.
+A basic idea is to adapt the notion of Benjamini--Schramm convergence (BS-convergence), originally introduced for sequences of finite graphs of bounded degree, to sequences of Riemannian manifolds, and analyze the possible limits.
+We show that BS-convergence of locally symmetric spaces $\gC\backslash G/K$ implies convergence, in an appropriate sense, of the normalized relative Plancherel measures associated to $L^2 (\gC\backslash G)$.
+This then yields convergence of normalized multiplicities of unitary representations, Betti numbers and other spectral invariants.
 On the other hand, when the corresponding Lie group $G$ is simple and of real rank at least two, we prove that there is only one possible BS-limit, i.e. when the volume tends to infinity, locally symmetric spaces always BS-converge to their universal cover $G/K$.
 This leads to various general uniform results.

 When restricting to arbitrary sequences of congruence covers of a fixed arithmetic manifold we prove a strong quantitative version of BS-convergence which in turn implies upper estimates on the rate of convergence of normalized Betti numbers in the spirit of Sarnak--Xue.